mstksg/inCode/copy/entries/machines-1.md

 Contrast this with a Stream, which as we have seen is just an `Auto () b`.
 Streams are then "function like things" analogous to some `(->) () b`, or `() -> b`.
 We can call functions like `() -> b` "constants", or "producers".
-They are the same every time you call them.
-Streams, however, "return" a potentially different `b` value every time they are "called".
-So, just like an Auto is a "function" that has memory, a Stream is like a *constant* that has memory.
+They are the same every time you call them or ask for them.
+Streams, however, "return" a potentially different `b` value every time they are "asked for".
+So, just like an Auto is a "function" that has memory, a Stream is like a "constant" that has memory.
 A stateful generator.
 A "constant" that returns something different every time you ask for it.

-Anyway, you should be able to guess that, after vaguely using the phrase "function things" several times...I'm going to surprise you all with the revelation that these "function things" have a name!
+Anyway, you should be able to guess that, after vaguely using the phrase "function things" several times...I'm going to surprise you all with the revelation that the general class of these "function things" have a name!
 And maybe even...a typeclass?

 Onward
 ------